mvextensions/mvbasic/doc/Extension Guide.md

 [(top)](#table-of-contents)

-## 4. Installing MVBasic Extension
+## 4. Installing MV Basic Extension

-Before we can start using the MV features for VS Code, we need to install the MVBasic extension.
+Before we can start using the MV features for VS Code, we need to install the MV Basic extension.
 VS Code has an automated download and installation process for extensions.

 Start VS Code and select the Extensions Button.
 In the search box, type "mvbasic".